-Studies show that teenagers crave intimacy and adolescents are beginning to date at earlier ages.
-Today, the average age for a person to begin dating is 13.
-In 1924 the average age was 16.
+Studies show that teenagers crave intimacy and adolescents are beginning to date between the ages of 12 and 14.
+In 1924, the average age was 16.

-In this day and age, when teens are receiving mixed messages from many directions about relationships, having parents who are willing to engage in a discussion about dating smarts is definitely a plus.
+In this day and age, when teens receive mixed messages from many directions about relationships, having parents who are willing to engage in a discussion about dating smarts is definitely a plus.

-In his book, The 6 Most Important Decisions You'll Ever Make: A Guide for Teens defines for teens the difference in intelligent dating and brainless dating.
+In his book, The 6 Most Important Decisions You'll Ever Make: A Guide for Teens, Sean Covey defines the difference in intelligent dating and brainless dating.

 “Intelligent dating is dating successfully, being selective about who you date, hanging out and having fun, remaining steady through the natural highs and lows of romance, and keeping your own standards.
 Brainless dating is dating ineffectively, dating anyone who has a pulse, becoming centered on your girlfriend or boyfriend, having your heart broken repeatedly, and doing what everyone else seems to be doing.”